michaelspiss/imap_client/README.md

 * OK: success
 * NO: command was unsuccessful
 * BAD: command not accepted by the server

-Some other return data that has been requested, like `fetch` or `list`.
+Sometimes, there are commands which have  other return data, like `fetch` or `list`.

 To select a folder, a simple call to `getFolder()` is sufficient:
 ```dart